When you’re living paycheck to paycheck, your # 1 priority is to save $1,000.

 Trim will even go the extra step of canceling your subscriptions or negotiating to lower your rates–all with a simple text message.

-As a matter of fact, the other day Trim negotiated a credit on my Comcast bill because there was a power outage in my area:
+The other day Trim negotiated a credit on my Comcast bill because there was a power outage in my area:

 Strategy # 3 – Check to see if stores owe you money